gavinmcfarland/gridlover-mixin/README.md

 ## Setup

 Add the following file to the top of your main stylesheet.
-The examples below uses Stylus, so be sure to change the syntax to match your chosen CSS preprocessor.
+The example below uses Stylus, so be sure to change the syntax to match your chosen CSS preprocessor.

 ```stylus
 // Configure variables here